paritytech/polkadot-sdk/templates/minimal/README.md

 - 🧹 Do not persist the state.
 - 💰 Are preconfigured with a genesis state that includes several prefunded development accounts.
-- 🧑‍⚖️ Development accounts are used as default validator authorities and a `sudo` account.
+- 🧑‍⚖️ Development accounts are used as `sudo` accounts.

 ### Connect with the Polkadot-JS Apps Front-End